MT9487/DS1081finalCODE/README.md

 # DS1081 final coding exercise (extra)

-- Complete the required mission of ONE exericse by using Python 3 before the deadline
+- Individually complete the required mission of ONE exericse by using Python 3 before the deadline (personal homework!!!)

 ## Deadline: 2020/1/4 23:59